 14. Calla Lily (Zantedeschia aethiopica)

 If you’re in a hardiness zone 6 and up, consider planting some calla lilies.
-Although they’re more commonly thought of as bouquet flowers than water garden plants, these beauties are easy to grow in the wet soil around ponds and fountains.
+Although they’re more commonly thought of as bouquet flowers than water plants, these beauties are easy to grow in the wet soil around ponds and fountains.

 15. Purple Loosestrife (Lythrum salicaria)